Lighthouses of Abkhazia

 A photo shows a 10-story former sports center that is probably the site of the light, and Bing has a satellite

 view.
 Eshera is the site of a principal base for

 the Russian peacekeeping troops in Abkhazia.
 Located about 8 km (5

 mi) west of Sukhumi.
 Site status unknown.
 Admiralty E5725; NGA 19209.

 - Date unknown.
 Probably inactive; focal plane 33 m (108 ft); white

 light, 4 s on, 2 s off.
 Light mounted atop a 22 m (72 ft) building.

-No photo available.
+No photo available, but Bing has a satellite view that probably shows the location of the light.
 Novy Afon (New Athos) is a historic Orthodox monastery,

 now a branch of the Abkhazian state museum.
-Located in Psyrtskha,
+Located near the Akhali Atoni beach in Psyrtskha,

 about 22 km (14 mi) west of Sukhumi.
 Site status unknown, probably